-Townhouses Rowhouses provide a type of housing that includes the benefits of a single family detached dwelling, such as fee simple ownership and private yard area, while also being an affordable housing type for new homeowners and households that do not require as much living space.
+Townhouses Rowhouses provide a type of housing that includes the benefits of a singlefamily detached dwelling, such as fee simple ownership and private yard area, while also being an affordable housing type for new homeowners and households that do not require as much living space.
 The purpose of these standards is to allow rowhouses in medium to high density residential zones.
 Townhouses Rowhouses are allowed at four times the maximum density allowed for single detached dwelling in the same zone or 25 dwelling units per acre, whichever is less, the same density as single-family detached and multifamily dwellings, and the general design requirements are very similar to the design requirements for single-family detached dwellings.
 Two important aspects of these standards are to include a private-to-public transition space between the dwelling and the street and to prevent garage and off-street parking areas from being prominent features on the front of Townhouses Rowhouses.

-- 1. The standards of Subsection 19.505.5 apply to single family dwellings on their own lot, where the dwelling shares a common wall across a side lot line with at least 1 other dwelling, and where the lots meet the standards for a townhouse rowhouse lot in both Section 19.302 and Subsection 19.505.5.E.
+- B. Applicability - The standards of Subsection 19.505.5 apply to single-family dwellings on their own lot, where the dwelling shares a common wall across a side lot line with at least 1 other dwelling, and where the lots meet the standards for a townhouse rowhouse lot in both Section 19.302 and Subsection 19.505.5.E.
 Townhouse Rowhouse development may take place on existing lots that meet the lot standards for townhouse rowhouse lots or on land that has been divided to create new townhouse rowhouse lots. - 2.
 Development standards for townhouses rowhouses are in Subsections 19.301.4 and 19.302.4. - 3.
 Design standards for single-family detached dwellings in Subsections 19.505.1-2 are also applicable to townhouses rowhouses. - 4.
-Dwelling units that share a common side wall and are not on separate lots are subject to the standards for either single detached dwellings, middle housing, duplexes or multifamily -unit housing. - 5.
-Creation of new lots or parcels as part of a townhouse development is subject to the applicable land division process in MMC Title 17.
+Dwelling units that share a common side wall and are not on separate lots are subject to the standards for either One to Four Dwelling Units duplexes or multifamily unit housing. - C. Townhouse Rowhouse Design Standards - 1.
+Townhouses Rowhouses are subject to the design standards for single detached dwelling -family housing in Subsection 19.505.1. - 2.

-C. Townhouse Rowhouse Design Standards

-- 1. Townhouses Rowhouses are subject to the design standards for single detached dwelling -family housing in Subsection 19.505.1. - 2.
 Townhouses Rowhouses shall must include an area of transition between the public realm of the right-of-way and the entry to the private dwelling.
 The entry may be either vertical or horizontal, as described below. - a.
 A vertical transition shall be an uncovered flight of stairs that leads to the front door or front porch of the dwelling.
 The stairs must rise at least 3 ft, and not more than 8 ft, from grade.
-The flight of stairs may encroach into the required front yard, and the bottom step must be at least 4 ft 5-ft from the front lot line. - b.
+The flight of stairs may encroach into the required front yard, and the bottom step must be at least 4 ft 5 ft from the front lot line. - b.
 A horizontal transition shall be a covered porch with a depth of at least 6 ft.
 The porch may encroach into the required front yard, but it shall must be at least 4 ft 7 ft from the front lot line.